pkivolowitz/CSC4730-Fall-2023/projects/p7/README.md

 If all is done correctly, you will not need `semctl()`.

-Remember that permissions are set in **OCTAL**.
-If you don't know how to specify an octal constant, look it up.
+I have deleted a hint about permissions - getting them completely wrong will result in a deduction.

-Messing up named semaphores will require rebooting your system since these are persistent OS managed resources.
+**Messing up named semaphores will require rebooting your system since these are persistent OS managed resources.**

 ## Comments about the Shared Memory